stefvw93/tover-template/readme.md

 Use to export modules and types related to `MyComponent`.
 Also, this is where you make last alterations: For example, apply decorators, rename exports or export extra types.

-The project source uses OOP language style naming - like Swift or Kotlin.
 Classes should be named exports - never default exports, so the class name is consistent across the project, like so:

 ```typescript
 // MyComponent/MyComponent.element.ts